aricaldeira/pyspread/share/doc/manual/basic_concepts.md

 * Execution of certain operations cannot be interrupted or terminated if slow.
 An example is creating very large integers.
 A counter-example is a for loop.
 Such long running code may block *pyspread*.
 This may look like pyspread had crashed.
 * Maximum recursion depth is limited.
 Its value is a trade off between handling complex cell dependencies and time until stopping when cyclic dependencies are present.
 The former may lead to Exceptions.
 The latter may slow down *pyspread*.
 * Python2 code from pyspread <=1.1.3 is not automatically converted to Python3 code when opening the pys/pysu file.
-* Some cell content is rendered in too low resolution - especially when printing.